-Slaves to Armok: God of Blood Chapter II: Dwarf Fortress (known simply as Dwarf Fortress) is a hybrid roguelike/city builder simulation game set in an entirely randomly generated world.
-It's the flagship title of Bay12Games, a two man company consisting of brothers Tarn and Zack Adams.
+Slaves to Armok: God of Blood Chapter II: Dwarf Fortress (commonly known simply as Dwarf Fortress) is a hybrid roguelike/city builder simulation game set in an entirely randomly generated world.
+It's the flagship title of Bay12Games, a two man company consisting of brothers Tarn and Zach Adams.
 Lacking traditional graphics by default, Dwarf Fortress opts instead to use ASCII graphics and descriptive text to paint its world.

 Each player generates a unique and procedurally generated world prior to playing the game.
 This millenia-spanning process includes building the natural world, such as the formations of lakes or deserts, the arrangement of geological strata, and the spread of flora and fauna, as well as simulating the lives of the previous inhabitants of the world, such as the complete lives of heroes and villains, wars between nations, and the rise and fall of entire civilizations.
 No two worlds are alike, and any changes made to the world during play will persist.

 Dwarf Fortress is most well known for its Fortress Mode, in which you control a dwarven outpost in the style of a sandbox city builder game.
 The game provides no explicit goal or objectives.
 There is only survival, and even that is sometimes optional.

 Additionally, there is Adventurer Mode, which is a fully featured roguelike adventure game in which you control a single character and explore the world you previously generated, including old fortresses.

 The game is freeware and is available for download here.